verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 ## Alerting with Thanos Ruler

 The following example shows how to enable Thanos Ruler and Alertmanager in the Verrazzano resource.
 It also configures Thanos Ruler to send alerts to Alertmanager.

 Optionally, you can also configure storage as discussed in the section on enabling storage.
 If configured, the object storage is shared among all Thanos components.

+**NOTE**: You must also enable Alertmanager for Thanos Ruler to work.

 Note that in this configuration, Prometheus will not fire alerts to Alertmanager, since Thanos Ruler does so.